chamith-kavishan/chamith-kavishan/README.md

 📚 Beyond the Code: I'm a movie buff, TV show binge-watcher, video game enthusiast, and book collector.

+🧠 Coding Philosophy: It's not about writing code; it's about solving problems and creating impact.

 ⚔️ Fun Fact: "Valar Morghulis" – All men must code.
 And I do, with passion!

 🌍 Let's Connect: Ask me about React, React Native, Node or anything else tech-related!